A Study of the Experimental Combination of Chemotherapy, Bevacizumab, and/or Atezolizumab For Metastatic Colorectal Cancer

 - Symptomatic peripheral sensory neuropathy >= grade 2 (Common Terminology Criteria for Adverse Events [CTCAE] version [v] 5.0) in patients with no prior oxaliplatin therapy

-- Prior treatment with oxaliplatin chemotherapy within 6 months prior to randomization
+- Prior treatment with oxaliplatin chemotherapy within 6 months prior to randomization (Exception: One cycle of mFOLFOX6/bevacizumab is allowed prior to randomization)

 - Prior treatment with anti-PD-1, or anti-PD-L1 therapeutic antibody or pathway-targeting agents; patients who have received prior treatment with anti-CTLA-4 may be enrolled provided the following requirements are met: